7 months ago

-First semester project for the Interactive Machine Learning 2021/2022 course
+First semester project for the Interactive Machine Learning 2022/2023 course at MIM UW

-This is the first semester project for the Interactive Machine Learning 2021/2022 course.
-The task is to choose optimal batches of queries for training a multi-label prediction model.
+This is the first semester project for the Interactive Machine Learning 2022/2023 course at MIM UW.
+The task is to choose optimal batches of queries for training a model for predicting frags in a video game Tactical Troops: Anthracite Shift.

-The goal of this competition is to choose three subsets of samples from the data pool such that they bring the largest improvement to a prediction model.
+The goal of this competition is to choose two subsets of samples from the data pool such that they bring the largest improvement to a prediction model.

 Competition rules are given in Terms and Conditions.